stormlcc/aws-elk-tf/README.md

 # ELK Terraform (AWS Platform - Amazon Elasticsearch)
-##(AWS Platform - Custom Logstash AMI and Amazon Elasticsearch)
+### (AWS Platform - Custom Logstash AMI and Amazon Elasticsearch)

-##Included Docker Compose
+## Included Docker Compose YAML
-###For creating your own AMI.
+for creating your own AMI.

+## Create Logstash AMI
 Launch EC2 (minimum t3a.small - Ubuntu LTS 18)
-Install Docker and use the docker-compose.yaml to setup Logstash Capture the AMI and use the ID in your TF deployment
+Install Docker and use the docker-compose.yaml to setup launch Logstash container Capture the AMI and use the ID in your TF deployment

 ##Terraform User Inputs and Options